Key Skills and Attitudes

 We understand, recognise and believe in the importance of personal, social and emotional education and its place in ensuring the best outcomes for our children.
 This is a new curriculum for the school for 2017-8 and is part of the school's work towards Healthy School status.

-Details of our curriculum to follow.
+Details of our curriculum can be found here.

 In line with DfE guidelines, Gildersome Primary school follows the LA agreed RE syllabus.
 Assemblies and lessons are broadly Christian in nature but do cover aspects of spiritual, moral and social education including information about other religions.
 Assemblies end with a prayer / reflection.
 Children can choose how they wish to participate in this.
 The school may also visit other places of worship throughout their time in school.
 We hope parents will support us in educating our children about all religions and developing tolerance and understanding, in line with British Values teaching.